-Possible food allergies should be kept in mind as meals and snacks are planned, as well as how the transportation, storage, and "use by" date requirements are met.
+Possible food allergies and the chance for cross-contamination should be kept in mind as meals and snacks are planned, as well as how the transportation, storage, and "use by" date requirements are met.
 Review with the head of food services to assess understanding of the guidelines and how they are followed.